Leading Women in Law Enforcement

 We strive to create a safe psychological space for the work we are doing together.
 For this reason we will not be recording any of the sessions at the residencies or the Leaders' Coaching Circles.
 However, all of the support materials for the program will be available in your cohort's private learning space for you to access.

-If you would like to be notified about one or both of these programs, please sign up here.
+If you would like to be notified about Cohort 4, please sign up here.
 (Rest assured, we will not use your email for anything else.)